Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver has an average total of 228.3 in its outings this year, 13.8 more points than this matchup's over/under.
+- Denver's games this year have an average total of 228.3, 16.8 more points than this matchup's over/under.

 Nuggets vs Heat Additional Info